Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 ### Moving tool configuration files

-In some cases it might be required to read credentials from some other location then the default locations under home.
+In some cases it might be required to read credentials from some other location than the default locations under home.
 This can be achieved using environment variables or command line flags.